 The most famous and sleeky question in the medical marijuana community is that How does CBG affects the brain?
 And Is CBG psychoactive?
-Following is the research and details regarding these questions.

 - First of all, CBG has shown promising results in reducing neuroinflammation.
 Neuroinflammation is associated with many diseases such as Parkinson’s and Huntington’s disease.
 CBG also helps in controlling oxidative stress which also leads to many neurodegenerative diseases.

 - CBG also boosts mental health.
 It can activate two types of neuroreceptors that play an important role in mental health and well-being.
 By binding with alpha-2 receptors, CBG influences the parasympathetic nervous system, which can result in the lowering of blood pressure and a decrease in stress and anxiety.